adletec/sonic/README.md

 double result = engine.Evaluate("customSum(1,2,3,4,5,6)"); // 21.0
 ```

-Custom function names are overwritable, so you can re-register the same name with a different implementation.
+Custom function names are overridable, so you can re-register the same name with a different implementation.

 ### Using Constants